 E18 Physical Thing.
-P51 has former or current owner (is former or current owner of): E39 Actor E72 Legal Object.
-P105 right held by (has right on): E39 Actor paintings from the Iveagh Bequest (E18) has current owner Historic England (E74) (Bequest, 1975) [still valid 2021AD.
-The important collection of Old Master and British portraits was bequeathed to Kenwood by Edward Cecil Guinness, 1st Earl of Iveagh, in 1927] (Bryant, 1990)
+P51 has former or current owner (is former or current owner of): E39 Actor

+E72 Legal Object.
+P105 right held by (has right on): E39 Actor

 This property identifies the instance of E21 Person or E74 Group that was the owner of an instance of E18 Physical Thing at the time of validity of the record or database containing the statement that uses this property.